Blacksmith Workshop History

 The Parksville Museum Forge project features western Canada’s only full-sized traditional Japanese style swordsmith forge.
 As an artist in residence, the plan is to have a variety of work going on in the workshop during the weekly markets throughout the summer as long as conditions allow.
 Learn about the construction process.

 The island workshop is located in a portion of a shared creative arts space.
 Plenty of rusty old tools and scrap metal to add character and a few modifications including shelves, doors, a boardwalk, a chimney, and some lighting transformed the eight by twelve space into a very useable and inspiring blacksmith shop.
-Over the years a reclaimed metal roof and a layer of crushed gravel on the floor have been added to improve winter working conditions.
-Tour the forge, or see the workshop set up archives.
+Over the years a reclaimed metal roof and a layer of crushed gravel on the floor have been added to improve winter working conditions. see the workshop set up archives

 The Wandering Years: 2002-2011